Tabom people: Afro-Brazilians in Ghana

+Until 2025, the leader ("mantse") of the Tabom was Nii Azumah V, a direct descendant of Nii Azumah Nelson.
+Nii Azumah V died in September 2025, aged 89.
+As of 2026, a new Tabom leader had not been announced.

-At the present, the Tabom Mantse is Nii Azumah V, a descendant of the Nelsons.
-The Taboms are also known as the founders of the First Scissors House in 1854, the first tailoring shop in the country, which had amongst other activities, the task to provide the Ghanaian Army with uniforms.
+The Tabom are also known as the founders of the First Scissors House in 1854, the first tailoring shop in the country, which had amongst other activities, the task to provide the Ghanaian Army with uniforms.
 One notable figure is Dan Morton, a Tabom and one of the most famous tailors in Accra today.

-In Ghana, the de Souza family can be found around Osu, Kokomlemle and other parts of the Greater Accra region and South Ghana.
+In Ghana, the de Souza family can be found around Osu, Kokomlemle and other parts of the Greater Accra Region and South Ghana.
 Sekondi-Takoradi and Cape Coast are also other bases.
 Almost all of them remained along the coastal regions of South Ghana.
-However, it is very common to see a De Souza, a Wellington, a Benson, a Josiah, a Pereria, a Palmares, a Nelson, an Azumah, Amorin, Da Costa, Santos, De Medeiros, Nunoo, Olympio, Maslieno, Maselino (a changed version of 'Maslieno' by the late Rev. Canon Seth Nii Adulai Maselino ((1919 - 1994)) whose parents originated from Maslieno House in Adabraka, Accra) and other Afro-Brazilians in Ghana speaking perfect Ga-Adangbe.
+However, it is very common to see a De Souza, a Wellington, a Benson, a Josiah, a Pereria, a Palmares, a Nelson, an Azumah, Amorin, Da Costa, Santos, De Medeiros, Nunoo, Olympio, Maslieno, Maselino (a changed version of 'Maslieno' by the late Rev. Canon Seth Nii Adulai Maselino (1919–1994) whose parents originated from Maslieno House in Adabraka, Accra) and other Afro-Brazilians in Ghana speaking perfect Ga-Adangbe.
 This is because most of the Afro-Brazilian people married Ga-Adangbes.

-Because they were welcomed by the Ga-Adangbe people and received by their kings as personal guests, the Taboms received lands in privileged locations, in places that are nowadays very well-known estates, like Asylum Down, the area near to the central train station and around the Accra Brewery Company.
+Because they were welcomed by the Gã-Dangbe people and received by their kings as personal guests, the Taboms received lands in privileged locations, in places that are nowadays very well-known estates, like Asylum Down, the area near to the central train station and around the Accra Brewery Company.
 In those areas, the mango trees planted by them bear silent witnesses to their presence.
-In the estate of North Ridge there is a street called “Tabom Street”, which is a reminder of the huge plantations that they formerly had there.
+In the estate of North Ridge there is a street called "Tabom Street", which is a reminder of the huge plantations that they formerly had there.
 Some of the Taboms live nowadays in James Town, where the first house built and used by them as they arrived in South Ghana is located.
-It is called the "Brazil House" and can be found in a short street with the name “Brazil Lane”.
+It is called the "Brazil House" and can be found in a short street with the name "Brazil Lane".
 Because of their agricultural skills, they started plantations of mango, cassava, beans, and other vegetables.
 They brought also skills such as irrigation techniques, architecture, carpentry, blacksmithing, gold smithing, tailoring, amongst others, which certainly improved the quality of life of the whole community.

-Nowadays the Taboms are completely integrated into Ghanaian society and are a part of the Ga-Adangbe people.
+Nowadays, the Tabom are completely integrated into Ghanaian society and are a part of the Gã-Dangbe people.